NanoComp/meep/doc/docs/Python_User_Interface.md

 **`dft_ldos(fcen=None, df=None, nfreq=None, freq=None, ldos=None)`**
 —
-Compute the power spectrum of the sources (usually a single point dipole source), normalized to correspond to the LDOS, in either a frequency bandwidth `df` centered at `fcen`, at `nfreq` equally spaced frequency points or a NumPy array `freq` for arbitrarily spaced frequencies.
+Compute the power spectrum of the sources (usually a single point dipole source), normalized to correspond to the LDOS, in either a frequency bandwidth `df` centered at `fcen`, at `nfreq` equally spaced frequency points or an array/list `freq` for arbitrarily spaced frequencies.
 One can also pass in an `ldos` created with `DftLdos` as `dft_ldos(ldos=my_ldos)`.

 The resulting spectrum is outputted as comma-delimited text, prefixed by `ldos:,`, and is also stored in the `ldos_data` variable of the `Simulation` object after the `run` is complete.